What is Ethernet Connectivity and How Can it Benefit Your Business?

 When it comes to the technology involved, what is an Ethernet connection?
 It’s important to understand that there are different types of Ethernet meaning whatever your business size or budget, there will be a leased line to suit your business needs.
 There are four principal types of Ethernet which I will summarise below:

 The first and most popular connection is fibre Ethernet where there’s a dedicated fibre connection from your premises to the ISP.
 Boasting speeds of up to 10Gbps, fibre Ethernet offers the fastest connection but is also the most expensive and takes longest to install taking up to 70 days.
 This fully managed end-to-end fibre solution offers unparalleled levels of reliability and speed and can be implemented in most locations regardless of whether or not fibre is available.
 Delivering speeds of up to 10Gbps, fibre Ethernet makes sure that the most demanding applications can be run smoothly.
+Check out Fibre Ethernet deals for businesses.

 Ethernet first mile

 It’s still possible to get leased lines delivered on copper circuits in areas where fibre is currently unavailable.
 This often uses something called Ethernet first mile (EFM), where leased lines are provided using a combination of linked pairs of cables and some clever signal processing technology, so they can achieve fast speeds over a conventional copper circuit.
 Ethernet in the First Mile (EFM) provides a solution using multiple copper wires to connect your premises straight to the Ethernet core network.
 The dedicated, uncontended connection provides a high symmetrical bandwidth.
 Offering ultrafast speeds of up to 35mbps, EFM is the ideal solution if you would like all the benefits of fibre Ethernet at a cheaper cost.
 If your business would like complete control of its connectivity and any loss of service would have a fundamental or operational impact, EFM would be an ideal choice.
+Take a look at competitively priced packages for Ethernet First Mile.

 GEA (Generic Ethernet Access) or EoFTTC (Ethernet over Fibre-to-the-Cabinet) is a cost-effective solution where existing fibre or copper cables connect your business to the nearest street cabinet, and then a dedicated Ethernet line carries your data to the core network.
 In this case, a fibre optic trunk circuit terminates at a street cabinet and the remainder of the circuit to your business arrives over a separate connection.
 EoFTTC offers ultrafast speeds of up to 20mbps, and is now available in most parts of the UK.
 This solution promises symmetrical upload and download speeds of up to 19 Mbps, with unlimited data usage.
 With install times of as little as ten days, this is a great option if your business needs a quick turnaround.
+Compare General Ethernet Access deals.

 Point-to-Point circuits are high availability, low latency private circuits which are perfect for connecting two or more offices in different locations, ensuring your data is more secure and network performance is more reliable.
 Offering up to 10Gbps upload/ download speed, a point-to-point connection is ideal for connecting two or more sites.
 Point to point circuits are highly secure and come with robust SLA’s.
+Go online to get the best point to point leased line packages.

 Why use Ethernet?